I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_attributes.md

 ## Members

-`bClientDiscoverabilitySupported`

-If TRUE, the miniport supports the WFD Client Discoverability.
-Otherwise, Client Discoverability is not supported.

-`bInfrastructureManagementSupported`

-If TRUE, the miniport supports management by the infrastructure network.
-Otherwise, infrastructure network management is not supported.

-`bServiceDiscoverySupported`

-If TRUE, the miniport supports sending and responding to WFD Service Discovery Queries.
-Otherwise, Service Discovery Queries are not supported.

-`DeviceAddress`

-The WFD Peer-to-Peer  (P2P) device address.
-This address is used as a unique identifier to reference the P2P device.

 `Header`

 The type, revision, and size of the <b>DOT11_WFD_ATTRIBUTES</b> structure.
 The required settings for the members of <b>Header</b> are the following.